Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/x265params.md

 For example:

 - If I-frames look noticeably worse than other frames, try increasing `--ipratio`.
-- If P-frames are causing issues, you might adjust both `--ipratio` and `--pbratio`.
+- If P-frames look noticeably worse than other frames, you might adjust both `--ipratio` and `--pbratio`.

-These parameters will be mostly useful on very grainy content.
+These parameters will be mostly useful on very grainy content, and should probably not be touched for most regular anime content.